tvwenger/jag-pipeline/README.md

 * `jagpipe-combine` to combine multiple SDHDF files into one, and optionally bin in time and/or frequency.
 * `jagpipe-flag` to automatically flag interference along the frequency axis.
 * `jagpipe-waterfall` to generate a waterfall figure for a SDHDF dataset.
-* `jagpipe-setsource` to assign source names to position dataset based on telescope position and to flag off-source integrations.
 * `jagpipe-findcal` to identify cal-on integrations and to flag cal-on to cal-off transition integrations.

 Also:

 * `jagpipe-reset` to reset the cal and flag state of a SDHDF dataset.
+* `jagpipe-flagbackup` to backup SDHDF flag tables to an external HD5 file.
+* `jagpipe-flagrestore` to restore SDHDF flag tables from an external HD5 file.
+* `jagpipe-flagsummary` to print a summary of the flagged data per scan.

 ## TODO
-* Implement HISTORY as appendable dataset in the metadata group
-* Merge splitscan and setsource into combine
 * Deal with scans properly once implemented by JAG filler
 * Get rid of `setsource.py` once implemented by JAG filler